adamtorres/importing-tutorial/readme.md

 generic_func() from second
 ```

-This shows an important concept in how python deals with functions.
+This shows an important concept in how Python deals with functions.
 "Everything is an object" is a phrase I've heard somewhere but don't feel like looking up at the moment.
 When a function is declared (the `def func_name()` line), what is happening is that an object named `func_name` is created with the value being the function body.
 When the first `from/import` line is executed, the object `generic_func` is created and assigned the value as defined in `first.py`.
 When the second `from/import` is executed, the existing `generic_func` object is overwritten and assigned the value from `second.py`.

 To further show how functions are objects, you can assign functions to variables.
 One pattern I've used and seen used numerous times is to create/build a dict where the values are all functions.
 The functions which start as `dict_func_example` in `first.py` show a basic example of how this works.